kkruecke/cplus-documentation/notes/variadic-templates.rst

 Variadic Templates
 ==================

-.. todo:: Read these articles and synthesize their contents with examples that explain what variadic templates are and how they can be used.

 Good articles on implementing C++ Variadic Templates
 ----------------------------------------------------

-In addition to variadic function template examples, `Variadic templates in C++ <https://eli.thegreenplace.net/2014/variadic-templates-in-c/>`_ has an example of how ``std::tuple`` is implemented using a variadic data structure.
-The code for the tuple implementation given in the article is at https://github.com/eliben/code-for-blog/blob/master/2014/variadic-tuple.cpp.

-.. note:: Can the tuple implementation take advantage of C++17 iteration features.
-See my bookmarks for clues.

 * `C++11 - New features - Variadic templates <http://www.cplusplus.com/articles/EhvU7k9E/>`_
 * `Wkipedia Article on Variadic Template <https://en.wikipedia.org/wiki/Variadic_template>`_